nidayand/norelite/README.md

  5. Link the `nrl-limit` node a [node-red-contrib-rfxcom](https://github.com/maxwellhadley/node-red-contrib-rfxcom) node if you are using an rfxtrx433 transceiver
  6. *Done!*

+Note:
-(if you are a Tellstick user, use the `nrl-tellstick` instead of the `nrl-rfxcom` node and the out node from [node-red-contrib-tellstick](https://github.com/emiloberg/node-red-contrib-tellstick) )
+- if you are a Tellstick user, use `nrl-tellstick` and the out node from [node-red-contrib-tellstick](https://www.npmjs.com/package/node-red-contrib-tellstick)
+- if you are using Z-Wave, use `nrl-zwave` with the out node from [node-red-contrib-openzwave](https://www.npmjs.com/package/node-red-contrib-openzwave)

 ----------